Your visual brand’s personality is how your visual brand makes your audience perceive your business.

 The best demonstration of low white space are those grocery-store ads that everyone gets in the mail, and no one wants.
 The ads are crammed with dozens of photos, prices, and deals, and your eyes have nowhere to rest.
 This is an example of low white space – there’s simply not much breathing room in the design.

-Moods created by low white space: cheap, low-brow, casual
+Personalities created by low white space: cheap, low-brow, casual, hectic

 Contrast is the amount of difference between things.
 Black and white have high contrast.
 White and pale pink have low contrast.
 It extends beyond colors, as well – for example, a high contrast font pairing could be a heavy serif with a light, airy san serif.

-Set the Right Mood to Attract the Right People
+Create the right personality to Attract the Right People

 So those are the basics!
-I hoped that helped you to start thinking about what mood you want your visual brand to portray.
+I hoped that helped you to start thinking about what personality you want your visual brand to portray.

-Visual branding is so much more than making something pretty - it's about making something pretty AND effective.
+Visual branding is so much more than making something beautiful - it's about making something beautiful AND effective.